ubvu/ub2030/ub2030-bonus-01-desci/ub2030-bonus-01-desci-transcript.md

 And in these cases we're thinking of basically composable authorship tables that have git primitives in implemented, right?
 So you have an original version where anybody can then come in into this open state repository and actually suggest the fork to the original research object.
 That fork is also going to be publicly available.

-And then you can send a merch request to the original authors.
+And then you can send a merge request to the original authors.
 And if they actually think that you're making a very important contribution to their work, then they can accept the merch request.
 And then you have a new version of that research object which lists the new contributors, either as authors or as as a type of external contribute.

 ## DOI's are not persistent identifiers